AlienLM: Alienization of Language for API-Boundary Privacy in Black-Box LLMs: Recovery Robustness: Settings and Extended Results

 \subsection{Summary}

-Across O1--O3, recovery remains negligible under our evaluation: frequency-based heuristics fail beyond a tiny head; learning-based decoders do not generalize from small leakage; and weight-based similarity matching is highly ambiguous at vocabulary scale.
+Across O1--O3, recovery remains negligible under our evaluation: frequency-based heuristics fail beyond a tiny head; under O2, text recovery (learning-based decoders), single-user token recovery (n-gram extrapolation), and collaborative token recovery all fail to generalize from bounded leakage, with per-user seeds further reducing collusive risk at moderate budgets and tokenizer mismatch degrading the attack substantially; and weight-based similarity matching is highly ambiguous at vocabulary scale.
 These results support the claim that AlienLM reduces human-readable exposure at the API boundary under practical observer access patterns.